ptc-iot-sharing/MonacoEditorTWX/README.md

 You can trigger IntelliSense in any editor by typing `Ctrl+Space` or by typing a trigger character (such as the dot character (.) in JavaScript).

-#### Function autocompletion
+#### Service autocompletion

-All the function definitions are availbe for autocomplete.
+All the service and property definitions of all the refereced entities are available for autocomplete.
 For example:
 ![Function Completion](http://i.imgur.com/SCS4W1s.gif)

 #### Entity autocompletion